nakul-shahdadpuri/PodGenie/README.md

 # mundAI
-Tool to generate podcasts using PDF data sources
+Tool to generate podcasts using PDF data sources.